ChaofanChen/ORCSimulator/README.md

 - multivariate parameter optimization (`from geothermal_orc import multivariate_optimization`)

 Import the respective functionality and run it with the .json control file.
 The result date are passed to the function call.
+Example applications can be found within the scripts folder:

+- single.py
+- parameter_influence.py
+- multivariate.py

 ## Topology and System Design